-But having an adjustable section is great – the stove can be added/removed easily at will (also helps when you realise that you forgot to add the cosmetic rosette during installation).
+But having an adjustable or removable section is great – the stove can be added/removed easily at will (also helps when you realise that you forgot to add the cosmetic rosette during installation).
 If you do not add the adjustable section and just keep stacking each item on top of another then it is usually not possible to remove the stove at all because the first section of pipe drops an inch into the stove collar and each pipe above then drops an inch or so into the one below.
 When you attempt to lift the bottom section of vitreous up out of the stove collar (to remove the stove) you realise that nothing moves a single mm.

 One fitter said to me “if the legs can come off the stove then one can remove a stove by unbolting the legs and dropping the stove so that gets around it”.